-A bit of history…
+A Bit of History

-Twice slated to be developed as a high end community with an exclusive golf course, the Ojai Valley Land Conservancy worked tirelessly on a dream to preserve this property.
-In 1999, as the property was changing hands from one developer to another, the southern steelhead trout was declared an endangered species.
-Water availability from the river for a golf course and new homes, suddenly became an issue.
+The Ventura River Preserve was twice slated to be developed as a high-end community with an exclusive golf course.
+The Ojai Valley Land Conservancy worked tirelessly on a plan to preserve this property.
+In 1999 as the property changed hands from one developer to another, the southern steelhead trout was declared an endangered species, and water availability from the river for a golf course and new homes suddenly became hot issues.

-Visiting the Ventura River Preserve…
+Visiting the Ventura River Preserve

 - Please stay on marked trails

-- No fires, fireworks, or smoking, please
+- No fires, fireworks or smoking

-- No motorized vehicles or recreational toys
+- No motorized vehicles are allowed

 - Carry your cell phone in case of emergency